apache/incubator-kie-kogito-examples/kogito-quickstarts/01-kogito-basic-example/README.md

 ### Kogito Task Console

-To access the Kogito Task Console just open your browser and navigate to ``http://localhost:8380`` and you should be redirected to the Task Inbox.
+To access the Kogito Task Console just open your browser and navigate to ``http://localhost:8380`` and you should be redirected to the **Task Inbox**.

 <p align="center">
     <img width=75%  src="docs/images/task-console.png">